Frost: White frost

-White frost is a solid deposition of ice that forms directly from water vapour contained in air.
+White frost is a solid deposition of ice that forms directly on snow surfaces from water vapour contained in air.

 White frost forms when relative humidity is above 90% and the temperature below −8 °C (18 °F), and it grows against the wind direction, since air arriving from windward has a higher humidity than leeward air, but the wind must not be strong, else it damages the delicate icy structures as they begin to form.
 White frost resembles a heavy coating of hoar frost with big, interlocking crystals, usually needle-shaped.

 Rime

 Rime is a type of ice deposition that occurs quickly, often under heavily humid and windy conditions.
 Technically speaking, it is not a type of frost, since usually supercooled water drops are involved, in contrast to the formation of hoar frost, in which water vapour desublimates slowly and directly.
 Ships travelling through Arctic seas may accumulate large quantities of rime on the rigging.
 Unlike hoar frost, which has a feathery appearance, rime generally has an icy, solid appearance.